Omashozie/Grid-Portfolio/README.md

-### "Discover the simplicity and elegance of Omashozie's Grid New homepage website!
+### "Discover the simplicity and elegance of Omashozie's Grid News homepage website!
 From Frontend Mentor Challenge
 This beautifully designed site showcases an impressive collection of projects in a clean and intuitive grid layout.
 The website's minimalist approach allows the viewer to focus on the content, making it easy to navigate and explore the various projects on display.